Agoric/documentation/main/guides/js-programming/notifiers.md

 ```
 ### Notifier example

-`NotifierKit()` is a lossy conveyor of non-final values, but does also
+A `NotifierKit` is a lossy conveyor of non-final values, but does
 losslessly convey termination.
 Let's say the subscription example above
 started with the following instead of `makeSubscriptionKit()`
 ```js